In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 Below is the functionality we are doing one by one

-- Creating an Azure Service Bus Queue in Azure Portal
+- Creating an Azure Service Bus Queue in the Azure Portal

-- Creating an HTTP trigger Azure Function for sending the messages to the Queue.
+- Building an HTTP trigger Azure Function for sending the messages to the Queue.

-- Creating a Service Bus Queue triggers Azure function for reading the messages from the Queue
+- Creating a Service Bus Queue triggers the Azure function for reading the messages from the Queue

 Before starting the actual functionality, let’s discuss the Prerequisites needed here.